poprygo/master-thesis-bth/README.md

 # master-thesis-bth
-Behavior-based malware detection with reinforcement learning
+Behaviour-based detection of ransomware attacks in the Cloud using machine learning